yinxiangshi/SMAPI/docs/technical/mod-package.md

 ```

 ### Preconfigure common settings
-The package automatically enables PDB files, so error logs show line numbers for simpler debugging.
+The package also automatically enables PDB files (so error logs show line numbers for simpler

-For projects using the simplified `.csproj` format, it also enables the GAC (to support XNA
-Framework) and sets the build to x86 mode (to avoid 'mismatch between the processor architecture' warnings due to
-  the game being x86).
+debugging), and enables support for the simplified `.csproj` format.

 ### Add code warnings
 The package runs code analysis on your mod and raises warnings for some common errors or pitfalls.